Excepticon/excepticon-dotnet/README.md

 Here you'll find a basic introduction to the Excepticon SDK and it's API, but for more detailed information, please take a look at the Excepticon [documentation](https://docs.excepticon.io).

+You can also check out the examples [here](https://github.com/Excepticon/excepticon-dotnet/tree/master/examples) to see how Excepticon can be integrated into different project types.

 ## Usage

 ### Getting Started